Redback-Operations/redback-documentation/README.md

 - Keep relevant images, videos, and other documents within appropriate files in each *section* (each respective folder within `docs`) to avoid bloat in the main site folder.

+- If you are adding a new version to a document, consider adding [appropriate versioning](https://docusaurus.io/docs/versioning)

 ## General things